Chawlke History, Family Crest & Coats of Arms

 Chawlke Spelling Variations

-Anglo-Saxon surnames like Chawlke are characterized by many spelling variations.
+It is only in the last few hundred years that the English language has been standardized.
+For that reason, early Anglo-Saxon surnames like Chawlke are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Chawlke include: Chalk, Chaulk, Chaulke, Chaulkey, Chalke, Chalker, Chalkley, Caulk and many more.

 Early Notables of the Chawlke family (pre 1700)

 Another 92 words (7 lines of text) are included under the topic Early Chawlke Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Chawlke family